StevenMayher/431-2021/classes/class19/README.md

 ## Today's Slides

-- We will continue with the slides introduced in Class 18, starting today on slide 31.
+- We will continue with the slides introduced in Class 18, starting today on **slide 31**.
 Dr. Love's slides are available in [PDF format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class19/431-class18-slides.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class19/431-class18-slides.Rmd).
 - The recording will be made available approximately 24 hours after class through our Shared Google Drive and via Modules and Echo 360 on [Canvas](https://canvas.case.edu).

 ## Announcements